-- Average monthly premium for single (employee only) coverage all plan types combined (HMO, PPO, POS, HDHP) is $568, up $55 since last year.
+- Average monthly premium for single (employee only) coverage all plan types combined (HMO, PPO, POS, HDHP) is $567 – an increase of 16 percent since 2016.

-- Percentage of health coverage paid by employer is 80 percent for single (employee only) coverage, down 2 percent since last year.
+- Percentage of health coverage paid by employer is 80 percent for single (employee only) coverage, no change since last year.

-- 61 percent of respondents offer a wellness program.
-Out of those organizations, 100 percent provide incentives to participate in the wellness program.
+- 95 percent of respondents encourage incentives to participate in a wellness program.